We are Celebratring Reading with a Dr. Seuss Week!! (Students have the option of participating)

 Friday– Honoring the Sleep Book, you can wear pajamas or comfy clothes that are school appropriate!

 OUR STUDENT COUNCIL SCHOOL STORE IS OPEN OVER LUNCH ON THE FOLLOWING WEDNESDAYS: MARCH 8, 15 and 22.

 As a staff, we have chosen a focus on manners and respect as part of our school improvement plan for this school year.
 Mr. Myers will be using lessons from Manners of the Heart curriculum each week during morning assemblies.
 Manners of the Heart was founded to help students become respectful children who grow up to become respectful adults.
 We will post our themes on this school website with some suggestions on how you can reinforce those themes at home.

-By teaching others what we know, we are practicing and sharpening our skills that we already posses.
-By allowing others to teach us, we are expanding our horizons and cooperating by accepting help.
 Thank you for your partnership in achieving our common goal of developing good manners in your child.